 What shall I do if I have out of balance in more than one element?

-If you realize that you have imbalance in more than one element, you should find out the most aggravated element in your body at the moment by a PDE (Present Dominating Element) test and follow the ayurveda recommendations to balance your PDE regardless of what your birth dominating element is.
+If you realize that you have imbalance in more than one element, you should find out the most aggravated element in your body at the moment by a PDE (Presently Dominating Elements) test and follow the ayurveda recommendations to balance your PDE regardless of what your birth dominating element is.

-How do I find my birth dominating element?
+How do I find my birth dominating elements?

-If you don’t have any symptoms or diseases in your body and mind you don’t have any out of balance in your system, which means you are perfectly healthy.
-In that state your PDE (Present Dominating Element) is your birth dominating element and you simply need to follow the recommendation for your birth dominating element to maintain your better health to prevent from getting any imbalance and the symptoms in the future.
+At present if you don’t have any symptoms or diseases in your body and mind, you can come to the conclusion that you don’t have an out of balance in any of the five elements in your body-mind system, which means you are in a natural state of your perfect health.
+In that state your PDE (Present Dominating Elements) is your birth dominating elements and you simply need to follow the recommendation for your birth dominating elements to maintain your better health to prevent from getting any imbalance and the symptoms in the future.

-How do I find my PDE (Present Dominating Element)?
+How do I find my PDE (Presently Dominating Elements)?